PaulSHahn2/emacssetup/WINDOWS.md

 This repository has a windows branch that gets updated from time-to-time when I need to develop on Windows.

+It is loaded automatically when the *init.el* file indicates that we are running on Windows.
+It was last tested with Windows 10 and *emacs 27*.

 *emacs* is a second class citizen in this second class OS.
 You will need to install some things to have a chance of getting a full-featured IDE running.
 You can either mess with installing *emacs* as a part of a complete Cygwin, Min32 or Windows UNIX toolkit, or you can try the Windows native version of *emacs*.
 I prefer to run *emacs* in the native version.
 If that doesn't work, then I install a virtual machine with a Linux flavor in its entirety.
 Intermediary solutions with toolkit's typically cause more problems than they solve, so I avoid them.

 To get a *emacs* Windows native version mostly working: